govuk-one-login/mobile-id-check-async/backend-api/docs/logging.md

 For more information on configuring Lambda logs, see the [official documentation](https://docs.aws.amazon.com/lambda/latest/dg/nodejs-logging.html).

-## Personally Identifiable Information
+### Personally Identifiable Information

 Personally identifiable information (PII) is any information that can be used to identify an individual, either alone or when combined with other information.
-We should be careful to **never log PII**, even at debug level, and to never allow code that could log PII into version control.
+We should be careful to **never log PII**, even at DEBUG level, and to never allow code that could log PII into version control.
+We should avoid logging entire objects where possible, and take care should we need to do so, as the object's keys could change to include PII over time without it being obvious that this would surface in the logs.

+### Standard log messages

+* All Lambda functions must emit a `STARTED` log message at the start of processing, and a `COMPLETED` log message after successful completion of processing, to allow us to monitor the function's success or failure.
+Both should be at `INFO` level.

+* Network calls - e.g. to AWS services via the SDKs, or directly to an HTTP API - should have `DEBUG` level logs for the attempt (made immediately before the network call) and success (made after the call returns successfully) of the operation, to allow us to debug issues with network calls.
+They should also have one or more `ERROR` level logs for each relevant failure mode (e.g. for an UpdateItem call to DynamoDB, we might have one error log for failed conditional checks, and another for all other errors).

 ## Viewing Logs